ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 {{% /alert %}}

-Your hybrid screen with native and server-drven elements is ready:
+Your hybrid screen with native and server-driven elements is ready:

 <div align="center">
 {{< figure src="/image.png" >}}